 For example, this food court chain in the eastern part of Singapore launched and drive traffic to their food court without any incurring any cost.

 It used to be a high 4 figure to do any AR activity in Singapore.
-Now, through ePrism, all F&B outlets can enjoy 1 free augmented reality launch.
-Read more about this augmented reality apps in Singapore, or drop us a message below to check how to get started.
+Now, simply by signing up for a augmented reality workshop in Temasek Polytechnic, you get to launch your augmented reality campaign free of charge.
+Or, you can drop us a message below to check how to get started.

-3. Free Solutions for your cafes, hotels’ coffee shops or restaurants: Chatbot
+3. Free Solutions for your cafes, hotels’ coffee shops or restaurants: How to market a food product online (free).

 Any cafes, restaurants or even coffee shops will have their own social media accounts.
 This is because F&B owners see digital marketing for restaurant as a priority.
 And we believe this is true, as most of us spend 8-10 hours with our mobile devices and social media accounts.